 As always, at Glenelg Orthopaedics we believe it is important to consider all options, offering surgery as a last option.
 In those cases that do require surgery, we can offer a holistic approach to give you the best outcome.

 We take the time to make sure that you get the best advice and options for your situation, and the treatments offered have the best chance of achieving the desired outcome.
-For great advice and quality care, give us a call on 08 8376 9988.
+For great advice and quality care, contact our friendly team.

 Glenelg Orthopaedics, Providing Quality Orthopaedic Care.